addyosmani/backbone-fundamentals/chapters/10-mobile-applications.md

 ( https://github.com/tigbro/jquery-mobile-angular-adapter/blob/master/src/main/webapp/integration/jqmWidgetPatches.js)

 #### Intercept jQuery Mobile events

-In special situations you would probably need to to take action to a triggered jQuery Mobile event, which can be done like this:
+In special situations you will need to to take action to a triggered jQuery Mobile event, which can be done like this:

 ```javascript
 $('#myPage').live('pagebeforecreate', function(event){